Pune Junction railway station: Electrification

 Railway electrification in India began with the first electric train, between Bombay Victoria Terminus and Kurla, by the GIPR on 3 February 1925, on 1.5 kV DC.
 The Kalyan–Pune section was electrified with a 1.5 kV DC overhead system in 1930.

 The previously used 1.5 kV DC was converted to 25 kV AC on 5 May 2013 from Kalyan to Khopoli and Kalyan to Kasara.
 Conversion from 1.5 kV DC to 25 kV AC on the Lokmanya Tilak Terminus–Thane–Kalyan section was completed on 12 January 2014.
 The CSMT to LTT section was converted from 1.5 kV DC to 25 kV AC on 8 June 2015.
-The Kasara–Pune section was also converted from 1.5 kV DC to 25 kV AC in 2010.
+The Kalyan–Pune section was also converted from 1.5 kV DC to 25 kV AC in 2010.

 The Pune–Daund–Bhigwan section was electrified in 2017.

-The Pune–Miraj section is being electrified as of 2020.
+The Pune–Miraj section was electrified in 2022.

+Diesel Loco Shed, Pune

 Infrastructure

 This station has three footbridges with a skywalk.
 Elevator service is available on the footbridge.
 Plans are being made to upgrade the station to greater standards.